Date of Award:

 The results showed that mothers who returned the questionnaires were significantly more likely to have children with lower social competence.
 Mothers believed that social skills were important for preschool children and rated resolving conflicts, making friends, and sharing as more important than sticking-up for oneself or being a leader.
 Mothers were slightly more likely to believe that social skills were acquired as a result of innate characteristics.
 However, they were also more likely to choose an experience explanation for not being considerate of others ' feelings and choose an innate explanation for children who were considerate of other children's feelings.
 When ranking modes of acquisition, mothers who chose an experience or teaching explanation were less likely to believe that social skills were influenced by innate characteristics of the child.
 Mothers who believed that children gain social skills through experience were also more likely to have children with lower social competence.

 When testing the hypotheses, links between maternal beliefs about the importance of social skills, maternal management strategies, and children 's social competence were not found.
 No differences were found between maternal beliefs or management strategies of mothers of 3-year-olds and mothers of 4-year-olds.
 There were also no statistically significant differences in mothers' beliefs or management strategies based upon children's gender.
 Children's age and gender were not found to be related to children's social competence.

 Hamel, Eryn D., "Relating Children's Social Competence to Maternal Beliefs and Management Strategies of Peer Relationships" (1999).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2457.